 If you have access to an Xbox Kinect, I would suggest getting Your Shape: Fitness Evolved.
 It’s a great game for those who want to gamify fitness.
 It’s also relatively cheap as not a lot of people appreciate the game as I do.

 Other Methods to Lose Belly Fat

-So, exercise works great to help burn through the belly fat.
-But what if you don’t want to commit yourself to nothing but workout routines?
+So, ab workouts are great to help burn through belly fat.
+But what if you don’t want to commit yourself to workout routines?